 Server virtualization has been a boon for many data centers.
 Far too many applications required a "dedicated server," when all they truly needed was to think they had a dedicated server.
-Their CPU and
+Their CPU and I/O requirements were easily met by sharing resources with the aid of a server virtualization product.
+But then there was backup to consider.

 While most applications could be easily virtualized, backup would "not go gentle into that good night."
 Virtual server backup wasn't easy.
 It wanted -- needed -- the full resources of both a beefy CPU and beefy storage capable of heavy throughput.
 It's been said that backups are a great way to test your storage and network systems because they have to move everything from point A to point B every night.
 Despite potential I/O issues, most users back up their virtual machines (VMs) by simply pretending they aren't virtual.
 They load the backup client into the virtual machine and back it up just like a standalone server.